Google's Q1 ad sales surge 32%, Alphabet profit doubles

 Analysts had projected earnings of $15.76 per share on revenue of $51.5 billion, according to FactSet.
 The performance pleased investors, who drove up Alphabet’s stock by 4% in extended trading after the numbers came out.

-Alphabet’s stock is trading above $2,300, nearly doubling since the pandemic was declared 13 months ago, leaving the company with a market value of nearly $1.6 trillion.
+Alphabet’s stock is trading above $2,300, nearly double its price when the pandemic was declared 13 months ago.
+Alphabet's market value is now nearly $1.6 trillion.
+And if Alphabet's shares follow the same trajectory during Wednesday's regular trading session, the stock will hit a new peak.

 Google’s critics contend much of its success has come through anti-competitive practices tied to the dominance of its search engine, which has become the de facto gateway into the digital world.
 Those complaints culminated in a series of lawsuits filed by U.S. regulators last year in cases aimed at reining in Google’s ability to expand, if not forcing a break of its services.